 The Cretan spiny mouse (scient.
-Acomys minous) a threatened species of mouse endemic to Crete and Africa.
-It is named so, after the coarse, stiff hairs on its back and tail.
+Acomys minous) is a threatened species of mouse, endemic to Crete and Africa.
+It is named spiny, after the coarse, stiff hairs on its back and tail.

 It's face is characterized by a notably grayer coloration and more pointed face than other species of spiny mice.
 Its fur color varies from yellow to red, gray or brown on its face and back, with white fur on its underside.
 The spiny mouse is a nocturnal forager, feeding mainly on grass blades, seeds, snails and insects.